 If you feel like it — there’s no obligation — you can stop in the tasting room after your walk and sample wines made from the vineyards you’ve just seen.
 Keep in mind that the tour is free, but there may be wine tasting fees.

-From south to north, the six participating wineries are:
+From south to north, the seven participating wineries are:

 1. Schug Carneros Estate Winery (Carneros): On a hilltop at the intersection of four viticultural regions, discover this diverse property by walking through estate-grown Pinot Noir and Chardonnay.
 Also learn about the Carneros wine region’s influence of wine, water, and terroir while admiring the gorgeous views of rolling hills and the San Pablo Bay.